Marvel-Feng/Seller-Center-SDK/README.md

 ```

 ## Dependency Injection (Symfony 4)
-Make sure to register the `SellerCenterBundle` class to enable dependency injection.
+Make sure to register the `SellerCenterBundle::class` to use dependency injection.

 ## Seller Center Docs